-Leuprolide normally works as a GnRH agonist.
-But when given continuously, this constant stimulation of the GnRH receptors by a GnRH agonist results in a downregulation of the GnRH receptors, resulting in a downregulation of FSH and LH.
-This subsequent downregulation of GnRH receptors and downregulation of FSH and LH is why Leuprolide is considered to have antagonistic effects when given continuously.
+Leuprolide normally works as a GnRH agonist, but, when taken continuously, the constant stimulation of the GnRH receptors by a GnRH agonist results in a downregulation of the GnRH receptors.
+This downregulation then results in a downregulation of FSH and LH.
+The downregulation of GnRH receptors and subsequent downregulation of FSH and LH is why Leuprolide, when given continuously, is considered to have antagonistic effects.

-Constant stimulation of the GnRH receptors by a GnRH agonist results in a downregulation of the GnRH receptors, resulting in a downregulation of FSH and LH.
+Constant stimulation of the GnRH receptors by a GnRH agonist results in a downregulation of the GnRH receptors and a resulting downregulation of FSH and LH.

 When given in a pulsatile fashion, Leuprolide upregulates FSH and LH.
 Increasing LH stimulates leydig cells to produce testosterone and thereby increases sperm production.

 Precocious puberty is the appearance of hormonal and physical signs of puberty at a younger age than what is considered normal.
-Central precocious puberty can ben treated by suppressing LH and FSH production by the anterior pituitary and thereby suppressing sex steroid production.
-Precocious puberty can be treated with continuous leuprolide because when given in a continuous fashion leuprolide acts as a GnRH antagonist, ultimately resulting in decreased production of sex steroids.
+Central precocious puberty can be treated by suppressing LH and FSH production by the anterior pituitary, thereby suppressing sex steroid production.
+Precocious puberty can be treated with continuous leuprolide because, when given continuously, leuprolide acts as a GnRH antagonist and ultimately results in decreased production of sex steroids.

-GnRH agonists can be used to treat fibroids when they are given in a continuous manner resulting in downregulation of the GnRH receptors and there by decreasing LH and FSH and thus decreasing the production of estrogen and progesterone, which temporarily puts the patient in a postmenopausal state.
-This results in the shrinking of fibroids and the cessation of menstruation.
+GnRH agonists given continuously can be used to treat fibroids.
+Continuous administration results in downregulation of the GnRH receptors, thereby decreasing LH and FSH and the production of estrogen and progesterone.
+This decrease temporarily puts the patient in a postmenopausal state, resulting in the shrinking of fibroids and the cessation of menstruation.

-Endometriosis is a condition in which cells from the lining of the uterus (endometrium) appear and flourish outside the uterine cavity, most commonly on the membrane lining the abdominal cavity, peritoneum.
-When GnRH is given continuously it results in downregulation of the GnRH receptors and subsequent downregulation of LH and FSH.
-This decrease in LH and FSH significantly decreases estrogen; it is this decrease in estrogen that helps control symptoms in endometriosis.
+Endometriosis is a condition wherein cells from the lining of the uterus (endometrium) appear and flourish outside the uterine cavity.
+These cells appear most commonly on the membrane lining the abdominal cavity, the peritoneum.
+When GnRH is given continuously, it results in downregulation of the GnRH receptors and subsequent downregulation of LH and FSH.
+This decrease in LH and FSH significantly decreases estrogen.
+It is this decrease in estrogen that helps control symptoms of endometriosis.

 Leuprolide has antiandrogenic effects, such as decreasing testosterone in men and estrogen in women.
-This manifests as decreased libido, nausea/vomiting, as well as hot flashes and amenorrhea (in women).
+This decrease manifests as decreased libido, nausea/vomiting, hot flashes, and amenorrhea.

 *Average video play time: 2-3 minutes